-All allegations of sexual harassment shall be immediately reported to a school administrator, be fully investigated, and immediate and appropriate corrective or disciplinary action shall be initiated by the Principal, the System Title IX Coordinator or the Superintendent or his/her designee.
+All allegations of sexual harassment shall be immediately reported to the school's Title IX Coordinator or a school administrator, be fully investigated, and immediate and appropriate corrective or disciplinary action shall be initiated by the Principal, the System Title IX Coordinator or the Superintendent or his/her designee.
 A substantiated charge against an employee shall subject such person to disciplinary action, including discharge.